Djacon/Djacon.github.io/README.md

 ## Features

 - 🌐 Dynamic Design: Modern and visually appealing design reflecting my approach to design
-- 🛠 Diverse Projects: Breakdown and demonstration of various web projects, including AI development, web design, and other areas
+- 🛠 Diverse Projects: Breakdown and demonstration of various projects, including AI development, web design, and other areas
 - 📄 Detailed Descriptions: Each project comes with a detailed description explaining its goals and technologies used

 ## Best practices